fburic/notes/unix.md

 * `bookmark` will move to the last bookmarked directory (via `pushd` so one can go back easily with `popd`).
 * `bookmark N` will move to bookmarked directory number `N`.
 * `listbookmarks` prints the numbered list of currrent bookmarks
 * `setbookmark` will append the current directory to the list of bookmakrs.
-This will become the defautl bookmark.
+This will become the default bookmark.
 * **TODO**: Ability to remove bookmark

 Add to `.bashrc` or `.profile`: